La Jolla beach near San Diego, California. Masayuki Hiraoka/EyeEm/Getty Images

 7. Monterey Bay

-Best region for wildlife and family fun
+Best place for wildlife

 Get up close and personal with California marine life in the fishing village of Monterey, where writer John Steinbeck brought colorful local wharf characters to life – and the seals are pretty outrageous too.
 Hop aboard a whale-watching cruise to explore a national marine sanctuary or walk right into the bay at the aquarium to spot golden sea dragons, shy pink Pacific octopuses and scene-stealing rescued otters at play.